CameronBodine/PINGMapper/docs/EnsureHumModelCompatability.md

 | 67 Bytes      | 9xx              |
 | 72 Bytes      | 11xx, Helix, Onix|
 | 152 Bytes     | Solix            |

+Second, the number of sonar returns for a sonar record vary depending on the range setting on the unit

 #### Humminbird 900 Series SON